Harvey alderwoman attends 1st city council meeting since her 4th arrest

-HARVEY, Ind.
+HARVEY, Ill.
 (WLS) -- After four arrests and now, felony charges, Harvey Alderwoman Colby Chapman says she is still pressing forward in serving her community and has her supporters to thank.

 "I'm exceedingly thankful for being part of a community that does not feel that they need to be weighed down by the instances that have occurred," Chapman said.